jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 Synonyms, near-synonyms, and lexical variants are connected via equivalence relationships, denoted with USE/USED FOR or U/UF in the case of a single **preferred term** AKA descriptors, headings; non-preferred terms are called entry terms or lead-in terms.

-Keep in mind:

 - Only equate near-synonyms if warranted
-- Spelling, full vs. abbreviated forms: lexical variants (ANSI/NISO, p.
-45)
+- Include a term's full form and acronym:
+    - Prefer full form unless acronym dominant in the domain
+    - If acronym is dominant but ambiguous, prefer full form
+- Include a term's popular and scientific forms; prefer whichever is dominant in the domain
+- Consult lexical authorities for official spelling (esp. for Romanized terms)
-- (Romanized) loan words vs. translations:
+- Prefer whichever is more popular for loan words versus translations
-- Can use inverted forms as entry terms

 Indicating preferred term when compound: